Nissan-Renault CEO sees 3-4 years of Europe "stagnation"

 But once he is succeeded, he would not recommend continuing to have one boss for both Nissan and Renault.

-Additional reporting by Bernie Woodall in Detroit; Editing by John Wallace, Sofina Mirza-Reid, Lisa Von Ahn and Phil Berlowitz
+Reporting By Nick Zieminski in New York and Bernie Woodall in Detroit; editing by John Wallace, Sofina Mirza-Reid and Lisa Von Ahn